THE YACHT

 General

-Here is a sailing yacht that is destined to go far.
-A supreme combination of relaxed trouble free comfortable sailing.
-The Nautor 43 s/y Scorpio has it all.
-With its ketch rig, its center cockpit and its four-cylinder diesel engine, she's a big boat - within the limits that our normal crew of two can still handle together with safety.
+Scorpio is a sailing yacht that is destined to go far; with a supreme combination of relaxed trouble free comfortable sailing.
+With her ketch rig, her centre-cockpit and her four-cylinder diesel engine, she's a big boat - within the limits that our normal crew of two can still handle together with safety.
 The amidships steering position halves the size of the boat from a conning point of view: everything is put under the helmsman's surveillance and quick command.
 The rig is practical and simple with no sail too difficult for one man to handle and yet there's ample area to drive that sweet Sparkman & Stephens hull fast and far.
 Thanks to the Harken batten traveler system the full batten main sail can normally be raised by a man's arm power alone and is easy to reef in any weather.
-The new Harken headsail furling system makes changing of the headsail's size and shape easy.
-A Dutchman mainsail handling system guarantees simple dousing .
-No unnecessary clutter obtrudes on the teak decks: she's really a craft for sheer enjoyment of the sea, the breeze and the sun.
+The Harken headsail furling system makes changing of the headsail's size and shape easy.
+A Dutchman mainsail handling system guarantees simple dousing.
+No unnecessary clutter obtrudes on the new teak decks; she's really a craft for sheer enjoyment of the sea, the breeze and the sun.

 The accommodation is designed around the concept of a well-appointed living space for two people who from time to time will welcome two, maybe more guests aboard.
-The master's stateroom aft has a double and a large single berth, and the guest area forward has two full size single berths.
+The master's stateroom aft has one double size and one large single berth, and the guest area forward has two full size single berths.
 Both areas are totally self contained with toilet and shower room with pressurized hot and cold water.
-Abundant light and ventilation and even a view of the outside world are provided by thirteen opening portholes, as well as eight tinted deck hatches.
+Abundant light and ventilation and even some views of the outside world are provided by thirteen opening portholes, as well as eight tinted deck hatches.
 In addition there are three dorade ventilators and two air-inlets with water trap.
 The hand-rubbed satin-teak furniture for which Nautor has become justly renowned obtains throughout, even covering the visible parts of the masts and the rudder shaft extension.
+All of the teak surfaces were sanded and re-varnished in 2011-12.

 The stowage space is usually a problem in a boat that is essentially an alternative home.
 The aim when planning this ship was, however, not to cram it with every bunk possible and she therefore scores heavily on stowage.
 Apart from a profusion of lockers, drawers and wardrobes above, below and alongside bunks and settees, there is a vast sail-bin under the port cockpit bench.
-The two fuel tanks hold 1.132 liters, the three fresh water tanks 1.080 litres, the water heater 40 liters and the sewage head holding tank 100 litres.
+During the recent renovation we built two large storage boxes on deck, one of each side of the cockpit.
+The two fuel tanks hold 1.132 litres, the three fresh water tanks 1.080 litres, the water heater 40 litres and the sewage head holding tank 100 litres.

 The working zones below deck are huge and carefully designed for optimum functionality.
-Forward facing, the navigator sits to starboard at a full-sized table, seldom seen in yachts any more, with bookshelf, instrument panels and switchboards readily at hand.
-Opposite the navigator the cook with a sweep of an arm commands twin stainless steel sinks, refrigerator, freezer, a three burner gimbaled stove with oven and all the food and pots-and-pans-and-cutlery she or he will ever need.
+Forward facing, the navigator sits to starboard at a full-sized table, seldom seen in yachts any more, with bookshelves, instrument panels and switchboards readily at hand.
+Opposite the navigator the cook with a sweep of an arm commands twin stainless steel sinks, refrigerator, freezer, a three burner gimballed Force 10 stove (new in 2008) with oven and all the food and pots-and-pans-and-cutlery she or he will ever need.

 The Measures

 Certification: The yacht was delivered with Lloyd's Register Hull Construction Certificate and Machinery Installation Certificate, which also covers the electrical installation.
-Based on these it is entitled to Lloyd's Register Building Certificate, which is equivalent to the highest class.
+Based on this documentation Scorpio is entitled to Lloyd's Register Building Certificate, which represents the highest class possible.

 Dimensions: LOA 13 m, LWL 9.6 m, Beam 4.2 m, Draft 1.8 m, Displacement 14.8 tons, Ballast 4.1 tons, Sail Area (tacking) 92 m2.